arthurcgc/pyctl/README.md

 # k8s-pythonctl

 ## Description
-`k8s-pythonctl` is a simple Python shell designed to facilitate complex Kubernetes queries.
+`pyctl` is a simple Python shell designed to facilitate complex Kubernetes queries.
 It provides an easy-to-use interface for interacting with Kubernetes clusters, allowing users to perform advanced queries with minimal effort.
 The shell supports autocompletion and code suggestions, making it easier to navigate the Kubernetes API and access the information you need.

 ## Features
 - autocompletion